Introducing TongueType

 Why I made it

 TongueType uses OpenAI's Whisper model running locally on Apple Silicon.
-Nothing is uploaded.
-Nothing is logged.
-There's no account to create.
-Zero telemetry.
+Nothing is uploaded, nothing is logged, and there's no account to create.
 Your voice never leaves your Mac.

 How it works

 The whole interaction is one key.
 By default it's the Right Option key, because it's sitting right there and your thumb isn't doing anything important.
 Hold it, talk, let go.
-The transcribed text is inserted at your cursor…in your editor, your email, a chat box, a search field, anywhere text goes.
+The transcribed text gets inserted at your cursor, whether that's your editor, your email, a chat box, or a search field.

 TongueType's General settings, showing hotkey and output options